top of page

 Installing Weather Sensors for Automatic Savings

 A simple yet powerful upgrade is a rain sensor.
 This device detects rainfall and automatically tells your controller to skip the next scheduled watering cycle, preventing waste.
 Many modern sensors also detect freezing temperatures, which helps protect your system from damage by preventing it from running when ice could form.
+In a region where surprise late spring freezes are not uncommon, this protection matters.

 Proactive Maintenance Saves Money and Water